Bosz Fumes As Leverkusen Miss Chance To Top Bundesliga - UrduPoint

 Before kickoff, Frankfurt director Fredi Bobic confirmed reports his club are interested in Bayern's teenage striker Joshua Zirkzee, after selling Dutch forward Bas Dost to Brugge.

-Zirkzee could back up Frankfurt's top-scorer Andre Silva, who has nine league goals this season.
+Zirkzee could back up Frankfurt's top scorer Andre Silva, who has notched nine league goals this season.

-"He is a good, young footballer with a lot of potential and we are looking for a player of his profile," said Fredi Bobic of Zirkzee.
+"He is a good, young footballer with a lot of potential and we are looking for a player of his profile," said Fredi Bobic.

 - Awoniyi shines - Union Berlin rose to fourth - into the Champions League places for the first time in the club's history - after their 2-0 win at Werder Bremen.